sparkflows/sparkflows-docs/docs/installation/windows-prerequisites.rst

     Open a new terminal window
     Type the following command to check your java version : java -version

-.. note::  If you have multiple versions of Java installed on you system, you can update the PATH using the steps outlined here:
+.. note::  If you have multiple versions of Java installed on you system, you can update the PATH using the steps outlined in either of the links below:

            * https://www.java.com/en/download/help/path.xml
            * https://javatutorial.net/set-java-home-windows-10